ozan-git/manufacture/quality_control_oca/readme/import_excel_template.rst

      - Timing applied to the trigger line when the product template is filled.
      - ``after``
    * - ``test_lines/sequence``
-     - Required
+     - Optional
      - Integer
      - Sequence used to order the questions within the test.
+Missing values are auto-generated in steps of 10 following the row order.
      - ``10``
    * - ``test_lines/code``
-     - Required
+     - Optional
      - Text (unique per test)
      - Identifier to help detect and update existing questions.
+Leave empty to use the question name.
      - ``STER_TEMP``
    * - ``test_lines/name``
      - Required